ohmatheus/Turbofan-ML-lifecycle/README.md

 - [Grafana Drift Dashboard](http://localhost:3002/d/ad5r62c/rmse-drift-detection?orgId=1&from=now-10m&to=now&timezone=browser&refresh=5s) (anonymous access enabled locally)

-Then, in another terminal, run the demo script:
+Then, wait for all services to be up (see grafana 'Overview dashboard') and in another terminal, run the demo script:
 ```bash
 source .venv/bin/activate && uv run continuous
 ```